 The VM process is still awake, but QEMU will not accept() the monitor socket, no network or RBD I/O happens.

 This occurs after a few hours of running on this VM.
 The VM guest is a Microsoft Windows 2008 R2 connected to RBD via IDE emulation in QEMU.

-#2 Updated by Roy Keene almost 4 years ago
+#2 Updated by Roy Keene over 4 years ago

 I can try with a newer Ceph, but #13726 seems to be dependant upon RBD cache being disabled but it should be enabled for this VM: